Call Us for a Free Quote

 A health insurance policy is a contract between an insurance provider and an individual or sponsor, such as an employer.
 The contract can be renewed, or last for a lifetime if private insurance.
 The type and amount of healthcare costs covered by a health insurance provider are specified in writing in a contract or a coverage booklet.

 Your obligations for health insurance may take a number of forms:

-- Exclusions: Many policies do not cover every service.
-You are generally responsible for full payment of cost of non-covered services.
+Exclusions: Many policies do not cover every service.
+You are generally responsible for full payment of the cost of non-covered services.